 |Energizer Holdings Inc|

-This company received a SAM ESG Score of 7/100 in the Household Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+This company received an S&P Global ESG Score of 7/100 in the Household Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 For years, several thousand Chinese workers at four factories owned by Gold Peak International made nickel-cadmium batteries using hand tools and simple machines for major U.S. distributors such as Rayovac, Panasonic, Eveready and Energizer.
 No one told them cadmium is a carcinogen capable of causing severe bone pain, kidney failure and death.
 Hundreds of these workers suffered health problems such as severe headaches, sore throats and vomiting as a result of exposure to cadmium.
 Some died. [noted as Information due to age of report]

-Energizer subsidiary Schick was listed on PETA (people for the ethical treatment of animals, USA) 'Companies that test on animals' factsheet.
-They have been removed from that list.
+Previous Energizer subsidiary Schick was listed on PETA (people for the ethical treatment of animals, USA) 'Companies that test on animals' factsheet.
+Schick is no longer owned by Energizer.

 The Energizer EcoAdvanced is the world's first AA battery made with 4% recycled batteries.
 The company aims to increase this to 40% by 2025.